Jubatian/rrpge-spec/specs/vid_arch.rst

 are as follows:

 - The timing of any display related Video RAM access within the rendered line.
-  Note that this does not refer to the layout of stalls which is defined, only to the timing of data fetches.
   No Video RAM accesses for a line must happen before incrementing the Line counter & pointer to the given line, and no Video RAM accesses must happen for a line after the Line counter & pointer is incremented beyond it.

 - After setting the palette data through the kernel call, it's effect may delay for up to "a few" frames, not even necessarily taking effect in